danchen4/learnings/React.md

 1. A component wrapped inside React.memo() and accepts a callback prop
 2. When the function is used as a dependency to other hooks, e.g. useEffect(..., [callback])

+# Controlled vs Uncontrolled

+Controlled

+1. Don't maintain own state
+2. Data controlled by parent component
+3. Current value from props and notify changes via callback

+Uncontrolled

+1. Maintain own state
+2. Data controlled by DOM
+3. Refs used to get current values

 # Flux

-Flux is an application design paradigm
+1. Flux is an application design paradigm with unidirectional Data Flow

-Unidirectional Data Flow
+2. Controls derived data and enables communication between multiple components using central Store

 # Redux